EavesGroup/Manual/_posts/theory/2023-02-01-master_equations.md

 \end{equation}
 $$

-The total time evolution operator that evolves our system from time zero to time \(t\) is
+The total time evolution operator that evolves our system from time zero to time $$t$$ is

 $$
 \begin{align}